-Sociology is a far-reaching and nuanced field, which means you’ll also interact with various relevant disciplines, including anthropology, political science, linguistics, philosophy and psychology, among others.
-This diversity of academic perspectives will also prepare you for a wide range of professional possibilities.
-A degree in sociology can qualify you for a career in human services administration, counseling, journalism, public office, law enforcement, corrections, social work or education, to name just a few.
-It could also be a great starting point on your way to an advanced degree in psychology or public research.
+Sociology is a far–reaching and nuanced field, which means you’ll interact with other disciplines like anthropology, political science, linguistics, philosophy and psychology.
+This diversity of academic perspectives will prepare you for a wide range of professional possibilities.
+Sociology major jobs include careers in human services administration, counseling, journalism, public office, law enforcement, corrections, social work or education.
+A sociology degree is also a great starting point for an advanced degree in sociology, psychology, or public research.

 What Kind of Accreditation Should My Degree Program Have?